History of Cairns: Cultural expansion

 Several years of significant advancement followed for tourist facilities and publicity, starting with the 1953 release of There's A Future For You in Far North Queensland, an 8 mm film produced by Cairns printer, Bob Bolton.
 This locally funded film was well received by audiences, and was later shown for many years in London at the British Office of Immigration.
 Starting in June 1953, the weekly arrival of an air-conditioned tourist train, The Sunlander, from Brisbane, encouraged vacationers from the south.

 Queen Elizabeth’s visit to Cairns in March 1954 was enthusiastically attended by an estimated 40,000 people, twice the official population, showing their loyalty to the British monarch.
 Scenes of Cairns that featured extensively in the official film of the Queen's visit to Australia increased international awareness of the district.
 Coinciding with the release of the royal tour movie, Bob Bolton released the first North Queensland tourist information guide, Displaying North Queensland in General and the Mulgrave Shire in Particular.
 In October 1954, the city's water supply was boosted by the addition of the Behana Creek intake.
 In May 1955, the arrival of the Italian migrant worker ship, Flaminia, brought European influences and culture, and a new generation of much-needed farming families.
 In August, a modern steel-framed railway station replaced the previous badly degraded wood and rusting iron structure.

 In 1956, Cairns was hit by Cyclone Agnes, with winds of 110 km/h.
 Although considerable damage was done to vegetation and property, the effect was greatly lessened by it being a 'dry' cyclone with little or no rain.

 Towards the end of the year, the 16th Olympic games were held in Melbourne, Australia.
 In November, the Olympic torch arrived in Cairns from Darwin, and was carried first by an Australian-born Greek, Constantine Verevis, and then by Anthony Mark, a north Queensland runner especially chosen to represent the Aboriginal people of Australia.

 Parts of a Cinerama movie, Cinerama South Seas, were filmed in Cairns in 1957.
-This three-screen color movie revisited the places seen by James Cook during his southern-hemisphere maritime voyages 187 years before.
+This three-screen colour movie revisited the places seen by James Cook during his southern-hemisphere maritime voyages 187 years before.
 The showing of a Cinerama documentary film was regarded as a major boost for the tourist trade of any region depicted.